create-dmg/create-dmg/README.md

 Status and contribution policy
 ------------------------------

-This project is maintained thanks to the contributors who send pull requests.
-The original author has no use for the project, so his only role is reviewing and merging pull requests.
+This project is maintained thanks to the contributors who send pull requests, and now (Sep 2018) with the help of @aONe.

-I will merge any pull request that adds something useful and does not break existing things, and will often grant commit access to the repository.
-I'm also looking for a new maintainer.
-If you're interested in becoming one, or just want to chat, please let me know in https://gitter.im/create-dmg/Lobby.
+We will merge any pull request that adds something useful and does not break existing things, and will often grant commit access to the repository.

+If you're an active user and want to be a maintainer, or just want to chat, please ping us at https://gitter.im/create-dmg/Lobby.

 Installation